ShamAhmad2022/reading-notes/README11.md

 # Access Control (ACL)

-It's really very important for me to know more about databases and the difference between SQL and NoSQL because it will help me decide which one i should use based on the project i want to work on. beside of course it is an important topic i should professionalize as a fullstack developer
+It's really very important for me to know more about ACL and RBAC in order to be able to build more secured websites

 ## 5 steps to RBAC
 Page Not Found